YuvalShaul/jfrog/lessons/configuring-build-tools/maven/maven-reps.md

 Maven local repository by default get created by Maven in %USER_HOME% directory.
 On my linux I could find the local repository at:
 **~/.m2**

+## Central Repository

+Maven central repository is repository provided by Maven community.
+It contains a large number of commonly used libraries.

+When Maven does not find any dependency in local repository, it starts searching in central repository using following URL − https://repo1.maven.org/maven2/

+Key concepts of Central repository are as follows −

+    This repository is managed by Maven community.
+    It is not required to be configured.
+    It requires internet access to be searched.

+To browse the content of central maven repository, maven community has provided a URL − https://search.maven.org/#browse.
+Using this library, a developer can search all the available libraries in central repository.